h4rm/ThreePhotonsNotebook/README.md

 In addition to the dependencies below, you will have to install the [https://github.com/h4rm/ThreePhotons.jl](https://github.com/h4rm/ThreePhotons.jl) package (not listed in the Official Julia Repository).

-The data that is analyzed in this notebook is not yet released.
+The Crambin data that is analyzed in this notebook is not yet released, but can be reproduced with the job scripts under `jobs/run_generate_histograms.jl` and `jobs/run_parallel_determination.jl`.

 Content
 =============